 Adairs x Miimi and Jiinda

 Adairs has partnered up with Indigenous artists and mother-daughter duo Miimi and Jiinda on a homewares collection.
 The line-up includes quilted organic cotton bedlinen, cushions, table lights, and home fragrances.
 All items showcase original artwork by Lauren Jarrett and Melissa Greenwood of Miimi and Jiinda.
-The collection is set to release on September 24.
+The collection released on September 24.

 You may also like